 6. Moraine Lake

-Lake Louise does not have an airport, in fact, the closest airport to Lake Louise is the Calgary International Airport (YYC), located 200 km (125 miles) away.
+Lake Louise does not have an airport.
+In fact, you won’t find an airport anywhere in Banff National Park.
+The closest airport to Lake Louise is Calgary International Airport (YYC), about 200 km (125 miles) away.

 Alternate airports to consider for trips to Lake Louise include: